Lore Documentation

 |---|---|

-brief | One-line explanation of the approach |
+/teach brief | One-line summary of the approach |

-standard | Reasoning, patterns used, trade-offs considered |
+/teach standard | Reasoning, patterns used, trade-offs considered |

-deep | Full breakdown with alternatives, edge cases, and learning resources |
+/teach deep | Full explanation with alternatives, edge cases, and learning resources |

 Diff preview + rollback